 I love muesli so much I make it at home in summer with raspberries from my garden.
 It’s delicious and better than anything you could purchase in a store.
 FYI: The dried muesli cereal at the grocery store is not the same thing.
 Unless you overnight it in yoghurt and milk.
 Then it can pass, just.

 Swiss cheese is considered one of the national dishes that can be found at every meal in Switzerland, including breakfast.
 The famous Swiss cows produce enough milk for each Swiss citizen to consume 35 lbs every year.
 That is a lot of cheese.

 You may know of Gruyère, Emmental, and Raclette cheese, but there are more than 400 varieties of Swiss cheese to try – sliced, shredded, melted, in fondue or on toast.

 We discovered a new cheese just last summer.
 Sbrinz cheese is a hard cheese similar to Parmesan, but rolled into little thin tubes, perfect for snacking.
 It used to be taken by donkey along a long alpine hiking trail through the canton of Valais into Italy, where it would be traded for Italian wine and ceramics.
 This ended in the late 19thcentury when the Gotthard Pass tunnel was completed and train travel revolutionized trade between the two countries.

 Bündnerfleisch is a dry-cured beef from the Grisons mountains of Switzerland.
 It’s dried over several weeks, and is very lean.
 It’s sliced very thinly and served as an appetizer or enjoyed with raclette.
 You can find it at the breakfast table as the Swiss enjoy savory meats at any time of day.

 What to Eat in Switzerland – the Main Dish

-Chicken Vol-au-Vent is a savory Swiss dish where the vol-au-vent is the hollow case of puff pastry filled with a creamy chicken and mushroom filling.
+Chicken Vol-au-Vent is a savory typical Swiss dish where the vol-au-vent -a hollow shell of puff pastry – is filled with a creamy chicken and mushroom filling.
 You can purchase the pastry shells in any grocery store, as well as the pre-made pastetli filling ready to serve in cans.
 It’s an easy meal to make in a rental apartment or chalet, accompanied by a side salad.